tiennguyenhoan/kubernetes-usage-basic-learning/README.md

 In a simple understanding, Kubernetes (also known as k8s) is an open-source container orchestration platform that automates many of the manual processes involved in deploying, managing, and scaling containerized applications.

-Kubernetes can speed up, automates the development process by making it easy with configuration template in Yaml format, with simple defined components and can load it directly to the cluster for deployment.
+Kubernetes can speed up, automates the development process by making it easy with configuration template in Yaml format or command, with simple defined components and can load it directly to the cluster for deployment.
 And it also provides self-healing for applications with features to detect and restart services when container crashes.

 With the benefits of Kubernetes, any developer can package up applications and deploy them on Kubernetes with basic Docker knowledge.
 And the role of Ops will shift from supervising individual applications to managing the entire Kubernetes cluster

 ### Kubernetes concepts and components

-So the simple definition that describes Kubernetes and its functionality quite simple.
-However, It's a challenge to understand the concept and roles of each component in Kubernetes.

 To make this guideline simple and help you with a general overview of Kubernetes, I will split the concept of Kubernetes into 2 levels, physical and logical levels.